frankchen07/writing/posts/map of content (product).md

 We do have to remember that [[customers don't usually know what they want]], so make sure to synthesize your results afterward.

+[Conducting research](https://www.youtube.com/watch?v=DtvSR8Q1MZ4) with your target market and target users is ridiculously important.
+The aim is to [[use research to discover, evaluate, and refine]], and [[use prototyping to map out a user experience]].

 ---

 #### prioritization